 The Scrum approach to agile software development marks a dramatic departure from waterfall management.
 Scrum and other agile methods were inspired by its shortcomings.
 Scrum emphasizes collaboration, functioning software, team self management, and the flexibility to adapt to emerging business realities.

-There are three fundamental roles in the Scrum method of agile software development: the Product Owner, the Scrum Master, and the team.
+Scrum has only three roles: the Product Owner, the Scrum Master, and the Team.
 The Scrum Master serves as a facilitator for both the Product Owner and the team.
 The Scrum Master has no authority within the team (thus couldn’t also be the Product Owner!) and may never commit to work on behalf of the team.
+Likewise, the Scrum Master also is not a co-ordinator, because (by definition) self-organizing teams should co-ordinate directly with other teams, departments, and other external entities.

-In Scrum, the Scrum Master demands a distinct personality type to succeed.
-The best Scrum Masters are real team players, who feel as much satisfaction from facilitating others’ success as their own.
+The best Scrum Masters are the types of people who feel as much satisfaction from facilitating others’ success as their own.
 They must also be comfortable surrendering control to the Product Owner and team.
-For those reasons, traditional project managers don’t always make great Scrum Masters, especially if they’ve previously managed the same team members.
-But there are exceptions.
+Traditional project managers don’t always make great Scrum Masters, especially if they’ve previously managed the same team members.
+One problem I hear about from recovering project managers is that the teams still look to them for direct instructions rather than stepping up to team self organization.
+“Self organize, dammit!”
+But there are exceptions; some amazing Scrum Masters were once project managers.
 Perhaps it’s best to let the team and Product Owner decide who should be their Scrum Master.

-As the team turns into a self-managing entity, the Scrum Master’s role shifts toward the impediments caused by the outer organization.
-If the team depends on outsiders, the Scrum Master must help transform the organization to use cross-component, cross-functional feature teams.
-If “Human Resources” policies (e.g. performance appraisals and job titles) interfere with intrinsic motivation and teamwork, the Scrum Master must educate the business about the harm caused by those policies (incidentally, agile advocates don’t refer to humans as resources).
+As the team grows into a self-managing entity, the Scrum Master’s role shifts toward the organizational impediments, issues caused by the outer organization.
+If the company still has a “business side” and an “IT side”, the Scrum Master works to make each team cross-functional.
+If the team depends on outsiders, the Scrum Master must help transform the organization to use cross-component feature teams.
+If “Human Resources” policies (e.g. performance appraisals and job titles) interfere with intrinsic motivation and teamwork, the Scrum Master must educate the business about the harm caused by those policies (incidentally, agile advocates don’t refer to humans as “resources”).

 Posted by admin under Scrum Basics